What should I do if I believe I was wrongfully terminated? Ohio Wrongful Termination Lawyers

 We assist employees who have been wrongfully termination.

-As an Ohio wrongful termination lawyer, I often receive calls regarding wrongful termination when it is often not the case.
+As Ohio wrongful termination lawyers, We often receive calls regarding wrongful termination when it is often not the case.
 In the absence of an employment contract, Ohio is an at-will employment state meaning that employers or employees may terminate their employment relationship at any time and for any reason or no reason at all, but employers cannot terminate employees for unlawful reasons (this is why I prefer the term unlawful termination).
 Employment at will is the default employer-employee relationship and is applicable to the vast majority of employees.

 So why is wrongful termination a misnomer?
 It’s confusing for employees because they think (i) I can prove that my employer’s reason for terminating me is wrong so I can sue my employer; or (ii) wrong is the equivalent of unfair so my employer’s wrong (unfair) treatment of me means I can sue my employer.
 It’s easy to see why one would conclude they have a case in either of the previous instances based upon a literal translation of the term.
 Complicating matters further, when the Ohio Department of Jobs and Family Services/Unemployment Compensation Review Commission review an employees eligibility for unemployment benefits they often issue confusing rulings that award unemployment benefits and state that the claimant’s termination was wrong or without just cause.
 Undoubtedly, this renews an employee’s view that the employer was wrong or otherwise convinces many employees they have a case for wrongful termination.